rubendcm9708/sd2018b-exam1/README.md

 **Mirror Server**
  * First, we need to create a packages repository in our Machine.
 We can do it with *createrepo*, and yum's plugin called *downloadonly* to retrieve all the packages we want without installing them.
  * After installing these, we run createrepo over a directory (I used */var/repo*).
+ * Now we update all the policies to make public our repository.
+We can use *semanage* from *policycoreutils-python* utilities.
+ * To allow the **CI Server** to connect using a *ssh* session, we must edit */etc/ssh/sshd.conf* allowing port 22, listen all IP addresses, and allow root logging.
+Then, restart the *ssh* service to apply changes.
+ * Finally, need to provide all the packages that the **Clients** needs, so we must retrieve a packages list.
+In this case, I used *packages.json* file from a Github repository.
+To retrieve, read, and provide the repo with this file, I used a *python* script and *requests*, *os* and *json* libraries.

+**CI Server**
+ * To start, we need to install *Python3* and *Pip3*.
+Also, we need to install *Connexion* and *Fabric* python's libraries, I'm going to explain these later.
+ * Then, we need to download and run *Ngrok*, because we need to expose our endpoint private domain to a Github Webhook, by creating a localhost tunnel that provides us a public domain.
+ * Now, we can deploy our endpoint.
+With a *indexer.yaml* file, we define the path, input data and response of our endpoint.
+For all the logic that we explained before, we need a *handler.py* file.
+In this script I used *request* from *flask*  to read the payload from the webhook request, *requests* to retrieve the *package.json* file from the Pull request, *json* to read the file, and *fabric* to init a *ssh* session and provision the **Yum Mirror Server** with the new packages.

 [1]: images/01_diagrama_despliegue.png